SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 To import asset properties into the DTM application, follow the steps below:

 1. In the **Asset properties** page, click **Import asset properties**.
-2. Upload the JSON file in the **Drop file here** section.
+2. Upload the JSON file in the **Drop file here** section in the resulting dialog.
 The JSON file is the file containing exported asset properties from a DTM application on another tenant.
-Hover over the file name and click the delete icon to remove the current file and upload a different one
+Hover over the file name and click the delete icon to remove the current file and upload a different one.
 3. Click **Import** to import the asset properties.
 4. View newly imported asset properties in the **Asset properties** page.